robinmanuelthiel/iotworkshop/07 Receiving values/README.md

 ```
 > **Hint:** We use `\u00B0` here to escape the degree symbol (°).

 Now you can deploy the code on your Raspberry Pi and run it as [learned in Module 05](../05%20Setting%20up#run-the--app-on-your-device).
-As soon as the application is running, you should see a new time and temperature pair inside the Debug console every five seconds.
+As soon as the application is running, you should see a new time and temperature pair inside the ***Output*** window every five seconds.

 ![Visual Studio 2015 Debug console output](../Misc/vstempdebugconsole.png)